 The cause of the foundation problem can be due to a number of factors, as shown below.
 Often there is more than one of these contributing to the foundation damage.

 Water infiltration due to damaged pipes, leading to over-saturated soils

 The extent of damage to the foundation is usually the biggest contributor to cost.
 Sometimes a house may be subsiding only on one side or corner.
 Or a verandah may be pulling away from the home.
 Other times there are more extensive problems, such as where soil issues are affecting a larger portion of the building or are present underneath the entire house.

 How readily the foundation can be accessed is the final factor.
 For many properties, access issues are limited to needing to temporarily take down a fence or move a trampoline.
 Where access in truly limited, it can lead to restrictions around the underpinning method used or will increase the time required to complete the job.

 All of these factors will ultimately determine the cost and type of underpinning method best suited to your situation, in terms of the most cost-effective solution that delivers a permanent fix of the foundation.
 We provide a free home assessment service to clarify the above variables and provide a fully costed quote.

 The 3 main underpinning methods and their costs

-Disclaimer: We exclusively provide only screw pile underpinning.
-This is because in our many years experience (in structural engineering, concreting and underpinning) screw piles provide:
+Disclaimer: We primarily provide screw pile underpinning.
+This is because in our many years experience (in structural engineering, concreting and underpinning) screw piles regularly provide: